Hamburg, Germany Sightseeing Tips: Best Things To Do In 2023

 Hamburg is a major port city and the second-largest city in Germany, making it extremely well-connected and accessible.

-If you’re coming from outside of Germany, one the best ways to get to Hamburg is by air.
+If you’re coming from outside of Europe or even outside of Germany, one the best ways to get to Hamburg is by air.
 The city has its own international airport, Hamburg Airport.
-Once you arrive, it’s easy to get to the city center since it’s only around 30 minutes away by public transportation or private airport transfer.

 If you’re visiting from another city in Germany or a nearby European country, traveling by train, car or bus is likely a better option.
 The main train station, Hamburg Hauptbahnhof, is centrally located in downtown and is well connected to several regional towns and major cities.
 The bus station is near the train station.
+From there you can hop on public transit or take a taxi or Uber to your accommodations.

 You can also easily drive from neighboring big cities like Hanover (Hannover), Bremen, and Lübeck, all of which are around an hour and a half away.
 It’s also a great weekend trip from Berlin, with the drive being around 3 hours.